Wednesday, July 1, 2015

 1988 ~Dec 3-4, Weekend trip to Lynchburg, Tennessee

-My daughter-in-law worked for Lowe’s of Florence and was offered a position in Tullahoma, TN to work at their grand opening, the weekend of December 3-4 1988.
+My daughter-in-law worked for Lowe's of Florence and was offered a position in Tullahoma, TN, for their grand opening, the weekend of December 3-4, 1988.

-This was a great opportunity for a getaway trip for all of us.
+This was an excellent opportunity for a getaway trip for all of us.

-All expenses were paid by Lowe’s for that weekend for my daughter-in-law which included the cost to stay at the Jameson Inn 2213 N. Jackson St.
+All expenses for that weekend were paid by Lowe's for my daughter-in-law, including the cost of staying at the Jameson Inn, 2213 N. Jackson St.

 The inn was just a few blocks from Lowe's.